-Once you have found the right remote worker monitoring software for your business and introduced the policy to your staff, it is crucial that you create a culture of time tracking and monitoring in your organisation.
+Once you have found the right remote worker monitoring software for your business and introduced the policy to your staff, it is crucial that you create a culture of time tracking and monitoring in your organization.

-To boost your time tracking and monitoring culture, think about incentivising employees to track their time and monitor their own performance.
+To boost your time tracking and monitoring culture, think about incentivizing employees to track their time and monitor their own performance.
 Consider holding competitions for the most efficient or productive employees, and stress how monitoring and time tracking helps to empower individual workers by giving them freedom and flexibility over their workload.

 Build Monitoring and Time Tracking into Your Workflows

-To make sure that your remote employees track their time, make a conscious decision to build monitoring and time tracking into all of your company’s workflows.
+To make sure that remote employees track their time, make a conscious decision to build monitoring and time tracking into all of your company’s workflows.

-There is a huge, and growing, number of remote worker monitoring and time tracking software packages on the market, each with a different range of features and use cases.
-To help companies get the most out of their employees, and improve efficiency and productivity, we have created Hubstaff, remote worker monitoring and time tracking software with a powerful set of features that can help you to revolutionize your organisation and save a huge amount of wasted time and resources.
+There is a huge number of remote employee monitoring and time tracking software platforms on the market, each with a different range of features and use cases.
+Out of our own need to improve efficiency and productivity as a remote team, we created Hubstaff, a full-featured software with a powerful set of features that can help you to revolutionize your organization and save a huge amount of wasted time and resources.

 (Don’t just take our word for it – check out this review of Hubstaff.)

 Hubstaff offers application and URL monitoring so that you can track the programs and websites that your team uses and visits each day.
 This gives you a better understanding of what tools are needed to work productively, and which sites and products serve as a time-suck and distraction.

 The software integrates with a huge number of apps, from Trello to Mavenlink, Salesforce to Zendesk, so that all of your employees can track their time and monitor their productivity across the applications that they already use.